 Genetics also play a role.
 You may also have a higher risk of gastric polyps if they run in your family.
 Certain genetic conditions that cause a lot of lower intestinal polyps also cause gastric polyps.

 Most gastric polyps don’t cause any symptoms.
 Most people learn they have a gastric polyp after having a test for another reason.
 This test is called an upper endoscopy.
 In this test, a thin tube with a tiny camera looks into your stomach.

 Your chance of symptoms depends on the type of polyp you have.
 Larger polyps may be more likely to cause the following symptoms:

 - Stomach pain

-- Symptoms from stomach blockage.
-These may include weight loss or intense vomiting.
+- Symptoms from stomach blockage, such as weight loss or intense vomiting

 Gastric polyps that become cancer may cause other symptoms.

 How are gastric polyps diagnosed?